rmitchellscott/xovi-extensions/README.md

 Copy the `.qmd` files to `/home/root/xovi/exthome/qt-resource-rebuilder/` and restart xovi.

-The QMD files in this repo are modifications I've made to extensions created by others in the community.
+Some of the QMD files in this repo are my own and some are modifications I've made to extensions created by others in the community.
+Modifications will link the the original author.

 They have been tested only for the reMarkable OS versions listed, though they may work on newer versions.